What Is National Cybersecurity Awareness Month (NCSAM)?

 NCSAM repeats the mantra, “If you connect it, protect it.”
 Any device connected to the internet, including mobile devices and IoT, should be protected from attackers.
 Even devices that seem innocuous could be used by attackers.

-Here are a few resources that may be useful during National Security Awareness Month October:
+Here are a few resources that may be useful during National Cybersecurity Awareness Month October:

 - NCSAM Toolkit.
 Every year, the National Initiative for Cybersecurity Careers and Studies (NICCS) publishes a new toolkit with advice and strategies to keep data safe.